SHSAT Test Prep: How hard is the SHSAT?

 As the pandemic has wreaked havoc on the quality of education this year, you may be rightfully concerned that your child hasn’t absorbed the necessary skills and critical thinking to place into NYC’s specialized high schools.
-Here’s our guide to developing a strategy for SHSAT test prep that will cater to your child’s individual strengths and weaknesses.
+In this article, we explain what exactly makes the SHAT hard and how to develop a strategy for SHSAT test prep that will cater to your child’s individual strengths and weaknesses.

 The SHSAT tests students’ abilities in two main sections: ELA (English Language Arts) and Math, with a suggested time of 1 hour 30 minutes per section.
 The ELA section includes about 57 questions that assess students’ ability to read and understand prose passages in English and correctly answer multiple choice questions that focus on comprehension and analysis.
 It tests students’ knowledge of syntax and grammar, and their ability to correctly edit and revise passages.
 Students are also expected to know poetry vocabulary and different forms of figurative language.